INWYTIA/Password_Maker/README.md

 # Password_Maker
-A app that generates a random password
+An app that generates a random password